EinfachEli08/Raylang/tests/001_comments/readme.md

-# Test case: Return value
+# Test case: Comments

-In this test, it is checked whether a return value can be processed correctly.
+In this test, it is checked if comments can be compiled into source code

-**Note:**
-This target may only be executed before the main entry point has been implemented.
-Afterwards, this test is non-functional.
+- this is an optional debug feature, to trace compilation bugs in the future

 ## Build instructions